← Back to Blog

 • Third-party exposure (contractors, vendors, partners) now accounts for roughly 30% of breaches in recent reports13

-Every time a secret lands in a chat or ticket, you’ve effectively created another long-lived copy of that secret—usually without any logging, expiry, or access controls.
+Every time a secret lands in a chat or ticket, you’ve created another long-lived copy with no logging, no expiry, and no access controls.

 The Compliance Problem